Interwoven learning experience

 Holistic learning & Assessment

 Chosen elective courses allow a student to explore the curriculum, make connections between disciplines, and develop new academic interests over time.
-Such a combination of breadth and depth prepares each student for what he or she wishes to pursue post Krea University.
+Such a combination of breadth and depth prepares each student for what they wish to pursue post Krea University.

 View the List>>